torsteins/inf102f18-mandatory2/hints/bumped.md

 object; then add the flight edges such that they all go from the first copy (the "before the flight" -network) to the second copy (the "after the flight" -network).

-Remeber to also handle the case when it is best not to fly at all.
+Remember to also handle the case when it is best not to fly at all.